Futures worth inheriting.

 Teaching, Speaking & Methodology

-I treat imagination as a strategic public capacity essential for navigating complexity and shaping shared futures.
+I treat imagination as a strategic public capacity essential for governing what has never been governed before.

-Through university teaching, workshops, and public talks, I create spaces where people can feel the future, build alignment around what matters, and practice collective futures in real time.
+Through university teaching, workshops, and public talks, I create spaces where people can feel the future, locate what they are actually fighting for, and practice collective foresight in real time.

 → A studio where futures thinking, speculative design, and community practice are the same work.